p-kulesza/p-kulesza/README.md

 ### Banking Account Project (In Progress)

-- This project is a part of Java Development Bootcamp course
+- This project is a object oriented programming showcase, it is a guided assigment, part of Java Development Bootcamp course.
 - Tech: Java

 - [Repository](https://github.com/p-kulesza/starter-project)